anthonysSlab/SalineScriptures/brainstorming-ideas/homebrew ft.md

     - When withwrawing from a fight, test DR18 Will or stay in combat.

 - Bulwark
+    - (STR+2, TOU+1)
     - Can defend with a DR8 toughness test, reduces damage by d4.

+- Masochist
+    - Losing more than half your max hp in a fight gives you a extra action